-- Getting to know the local context: The Media Academies' approach and topics need to be contextualized to the norms and culture of each country and target group.
+- 1. Getting to know the local context: The Media Academies' approach and topics need to be contextualized to the norms and culture of each country and target group.
 For example, national levels of freedom of speech and freedom of the press determine the opportunities and limits for safe exchanges in promoting critical thinking and the seeking of trustworthy information sources.
 When discussing online genderbased violence, trainers and students need to be aware of local cultural, social norms and potential trigger points. - 2.
 Adapt the schedule: The schedule of the Media Academy can be adapted to local needs and wishes.
 For example, the Media Moves sessions could be integrated before or in between the Media Minds sessions.
-Also, a longer, four- or five-day-Media Academy would be possible, e.g., by deepening topics such as the multiplier aspect, adding additional media products (e.g., a one-take-video about rights and responsibilities of digital citizens) and an additional Media Moves session (e.g., about change of perspectives).
-In addition, there could be excursions in the afternoon, especially when students from different schools come together.
+Also, a longer five-day Media Academy would be possible, e.g., by deepening of addressed topics such as Artificial Intelligence or Gaming, adding additional media products (e.g., a one-take-video about